Ruimve/microhook/README.md

 * **`action`**: An object with a single function recalculateHeight that you can call to recalculate the container height when needed.

 💡 Overall, **`useRestHeight`** simplifies the process of dynamically adjusting the layout of container elements in your React applications.
 Want to see a demo?
 [Check it out!][use-rest-height-demo]

+### useIntersectionObserver: Track element visibility changes.

+This hook allows you to detect when an element becomes visible in the viewport.
+You can use it to implement lazy-loading, infinite scrolling, or any other functionality that requires you to track an element's visibility.

+To use it, you simply need to pass a RefObject to the element you want to observe, along with any optional configuration options like the root element, root margin, and threshold.
+The hook returns a tuple containing the IntersectionObserverEntry for the observed element, and an empty object that you can use to dispatch any actions.

+So, if you want to make your web app more performant and user-friendly, give useIntersectionObserver a try! 👍[Demo is here][use-intersection-observer-demo]

 ## DOM